mariuszkuswik/KCNA/README.md

 - [Kubernetes components](https://kubernetes.io/docs/concepts/overview/components/)

-## Kubernetes cheat sheet
+## Kubectl cheat sheet
-kubectl api-resources -  It provides a comprehensive list of all the resource types available in the cluster along with their names, shortnames, API groups, namespaced status, and kind.
+- ```kubectl api-resources``` -  It provides a comprehensive list of all the resource types available in the cluster along with their names, shortnames, API groups, namespaced status, and kind.
 It's a helpful command for understanding the resources available for use in Kubernetes but does not directly list the API groups alone.

-kubectl api-version -  it is specifically designed to list all the API versions that are available on the server, which include the groups and versions in the format <group>/<version>.
+- ```kubectl api-version``` -  it is specifically designed to list all the API versions that are available on the server, which include the groups and versions in the format <group>/<version>.
 This command helps users understand the different API versions and groups that their Kubernetes cluster supports, enabling them to use the appropriate API version for their resources and operations.

 To list the available API groups and their versions you can run kubectl with the “api-versions” option: